SimonM0/expo-monorepo/README.md

 # expo-monorepo
-An expo monorepo boilerplate for react native
+An expo monorepo boilerplate for react native using yarn workspaces